 Simple Robbery: This is a “simple” form, which only involves taking personal property from another individual or organization by force.

 Any offender that commits robbery that involves violence, firearms, threats, or fear or intent to cause harm are often charged with armed robbery or aggravated robbery.

 As mentioned above briefly, theft crime penalties can vary depending on the nature of the crime, the value of the property, and criminal background.
 If there are other theft convictions on one’s criminal record, then penalties are likely to be harsh.

 Additionally, punishments can range from various levels of restitution, prison sentences, and even probation.
 Theft crimes or convictions on a record can mean intense and life-changing consequences, such as financial eligibilities and even employment opportunities.

 Theft charges are very serious.
 If you have been charged with theft or have prior theft convictions, don’t give up just yet.
 Regardless of the type of theft you are charged for, you need a Jacksonville theft crime defense attorney.
 An arrest charge is permanent – and can follow you and impact your life.
 Don’t let this happen to you.

-Contact the criminal defense attorneys today at (904) 398-2212.
+Contact the theft crime attorney today at (904) 398-2212.
 The legal team at Hardesty, Tyde, Green & Ashton offers free consultations.

 We take the time to meet with all our clients to discuss their cases—absolutely free.
 We will then discuss your legal options as well as likely outcomes.
 Don’t risk your freedom or your future.
-Contact a criminal defense attorney today.
+Contact a criminal lawyer Jacksonville today.